MEPAG Hybrid Meeting #40

 The MEPAG (Mars Exploration Program Analysis Group) is scheduled to meet April 11–12, 2023, at the University of Arizona D.C.
 Center for Outreach and Collaboration in Washington, D.C.
 This two-day meeting will consist of in-person and virtual oral presentations on a range of topics pertinent to the Mars exploration community.

 The meeting will include a presentation and discussion of the draft Mars Exploration Program (MEP) strategy.
 As recommended by the Origins, Worlds, and Life (OWL) Decadal Survey, the MEP strategy seeks to define the architecture of the MEP for the coming decade, incorporating input from a range of external and internal reports.
 The draft strategy is currently being circulated for comments by stakeholders at NASA Headquarters, prior to discussion with MEPAG.
 Additionally, the meeting will include updates from current and future Mars missions and updates from NASA Headquarters.

 Registration fees are not being collected for this meeting, but registration is required.
-Registration for in-person attendance will be available through March 31, 2023, and will reopen onsite.
+Registration for in-person attendance will be available through March 31, 2023, or when the in-person limit of 100 is reached, whichever occurs first.
+There will be no onsite registration.
 Registration for virtual attendance will be available through April 12, 2023.

 MEPAG Meeting Participation Support